Mild

-Today in Austin: grass pollen is very low, tree pollen is none, weed pollen is none.
-Overall score: 6/100.
-Allergies are unlikely for most people right now.
+Today in Austin: tree pollen is very low, grass pollen is low, weed pollen is low.
+Overall score: 30/100.
+Allergies are mild right now; sensitive people may notice symptoms.
+Multiple pollen types are active.
 Tomorrow is expected to be about the same.
-Updated at 1:01 AM.
+Updated at 1:00 AM.

 Daily pollen updates for Austin, TX.
 Unsubscribe anytime.